 Welcome

 Blue Knight Labradors began in 1980.
 Since about 1981, we have been members of several dog clubs, and served on the Board of two Labrador clubs in Southern California, holding nearly every office and committee that one can hold in a dog club, and were known for hosting health clinics for over 100 dogs every year at our home.
 We were founding members of the High Desert Labrador Retriever Club.
 Somehow we did all of that with four children and two careers.
 We had a licensed kennel in California, and have moved to North Idaho to retire from our respective careers.
 We love it here, and our dogs do too.
 We love the Labrador Breed, and hope to enjoy the company of Labs forever.
-While we’ve slowed down greatly, we still dabble in showing.
+There is nothing we love more than attending a Labrador Specialty, and enjoying the beauty of this breed.

 Nothing pleases us more than having a cup of coffee on our yard swing in the morning, watching our dogs play in the back yard.